Nitesh065/Report_Genrater/README.md

 2.For csv file we will use Kaggel.com, this website provides data with help of community

-3.Will deploy this project will help of nginx
+3.Will deploy this project with help of nginx

 4.Will use Flask/Fast Api for server